 Any private sector insurance company that offers a Medicare Advantage Plan must be contracted with Medicare and follow all Medicare regulations put in place.

 A Medicare Advantage HMO, in general terms, is a plan that has a network of doctors, specialists, and hospitals that are members.
 You must stay “in the network” to be able to receive care.
 One other important point about HMOs is that you usually have to have a referral to see a specialist.
 Additionally in most instances, if you opt for a Medicare Advantage HMO, you can not receive medical services outside of the coverage area except in the case of a medical emergency.

 Medicare Advantage Special Needs Plan SNP.
 These plans were created to work with those that have certain chronic conditions that can offer improved coordination and continuity of care.
-These plans can help monitoring your health status, and managing chronic diseases.
+These plans can help monitor your health status, and manage chronic diseases.
 The purpose of this plan is to assist in a better quality of care.

 For more detailed information visit

 - There are no health questions asked.
 All Medicare Beneficiaries (except those with End-Stage Renal Disease), including those that have Medicare due to a disability, can apply for these guaranteed issues policies as long as you

 - Have Medicare Part A and Part B